vitmalina/bela/docs/wait.md

 # wait

-wait for something to happen
+Wait for something to happen.

 ## Syntax